-- Amending Criteria (Narrative or Numeric).
-These are generally reviewed and amended during a Triennial Review.
+- Criteria (Narrative or Numeric) - These types of amendments are generally reviewed and amended during a Triennial Review.

-- New Mexico’s Water Quality Standards as approved by the New Mexico’s Water Quality Control Commission effective, for purposes of state implementation, as of September 24, 2022 and approved
+- As approved by the New Mexico’s Water Quality Control Commission for purposes of state implementation, effective September 24, 2022 (PDF).